Confounding and Multivariate Models

 Both multiple regression and logistic regression allow for explanatory variables that are either quantitative, categorical, or both.

-After reviewing the material above, take Quiz 11 in moodle (optional).
-The reading quizzes do not count towards your grade, but will help you to assess your understanding of some of the conceptual content.
+After reviewing the material above, take Quiz 11 in Moodle.
+The reading quizzes will help you to assess your understanding of some of the conceptual content.

 Work on Mini-Assignment 9 and Project Component J.